 - Dental Implants for a Single Missing Tooth

-If you are missing an entire row of teeth, either on top or bottom, then implant-supported dentures is recommended.
+If you are missing an entire row of teeth, either on top or bottom, then implant-supported dentures are recommended.
 Denture implants can be supported by as few as four strategically placed dental implants.
-While this procedure does require a greater initial investment compared to dentures alone, implant dentures offer the best long term benefits.
+While this procedure does require a greater initial investment compared to dentures alone, implant dentures offer the best long-term benefits.

 Free Dental Implant Consultation in Jacksonville

 Our dentist in Jacksonville FL, Dr. Alexander, will meet one-on-one with each dental implant patient and answer all questions about them.
 During your consultation, Dr. Alexander will perform a thorough dental health exam and discuss all of your treatment options.
 Together, we will build a comprehensive treatment plan to restore both aesthetics and function to your smile.